• About

 I love the combination of cherries and chocolate.
 And although I love black forest cake, I don't want to spend all that time making an elaborate layer cake for just me and my husband to eat.

-However, I do love a good no-bake pie that is easy to assemble and beautiful enough to be a showstopper, like my no bake chocolate pie.
+However, I do love a good no-bake pie that's easy to assemble and beautiful enough to be a showstopper, like my no bake chocolate pie.
 This black forest pie recipe checks all the boxes.

 It may look like a lot of work, but I promise you it's very doable - you can even make the cherry filling up to two days ahead of time!